jimsalterjrs/sanoid/README.md

 + Transfers itself to a randomized /tmp/syncoid-<randomsessionID>/ folder in the source and destination servers.
 + Calls itself as a background process in the source and destination servers with a special flag to put it into daemon mode.
 + Loops continuously, looking for and transferring the next expected chunk.
+The chunks are transferred using rsync.
 + Transmits information from source to destination about ending conditions.
 + End daemons and clean up temp data when it gets information from the source and destination daemons that they are finished.
 + Abort if more than a configurable amount of time passes in which no progress is made.